groonga/groonga/doc/source/reference/suggest/suggestion.rst

 Without '--limit -1', you can't get all data.
 In pair table, the valid value of freq0, freq1 and freq2 column must be larger than 0.

-Don't execute above query via HTTP request because enourmous number of records are fetched.
+Don't execute above query via HTTP request because enormous number of records are fetched.